 How to describe the taste and smell of juniper?
 Juniper is just so wonderfully complex: an initial burst of berry sweetness that’s just under the skin (used to entice the birds to eat and disperse the seeds).
 This is followed by dry-pine and a touch of citrus peel bitterness, as you bite into the seeds, it becomes astringent, resinous and hints or turpentine—dry and acrid.
 All to protect the seeds from fungal and bacterial attack while they are finding a place to germinate.

 Like grapes, the climate and terroir factor hugely in juniper’s intensity and dominant flavours.
-Tasting your juniper will reveal much about it’s make-up, and we recommend you get to know what you are working with (see ‘How to taste a botanical’[link]).
-At Alembics, we often use Macedonian and Himalayan juniper, take a look how they compare below.
+Tasting your juniper will reveal much about it’s make-up, and we recommend you get to know what you are working with (see ‘How to taste a botanical’).
+Gin distillers commonly use J. communis from Eastern Europe, Italy and Morocco.
+At Alembics, we often use both Macedonian (J. communis) and Himalayan (J. recurva) juniper, take a look how they compare below:

 Macedonian v Himalayan